WHAT DOES AN ENVIRONMENTAL HEALTH AND SAFETY SPECIALIST DO?

 - Supply Distribution: Distribute lab supplies to refill local stations.

-- Chemical Storage & Labeling: Regulate the proper storage and labeling of chemicals (especially hazardous materials).
+- Chemical Storage and Labeling: Regulate the proper storage and labeling of chemicals (especially hazardous materials).

-- Waste Storage & Labeling: Regulate the storage and labeling of waste in compliance with OSHA and local regulations.
+- Waste Storage and Labeling: Regulate the storage and labeling of waste in compliance with OSHA and local regulations.

 - Hazard Containment: Take effective procedures to contain hazards such as spills, leakage, or contamination.